 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-The inaugural Maker Faire was held in San Mateo, California and in 2012 celebrated its seventh annual Bay Area event with some 110,000 people in attendance.
+The original Maker Faire event was held in San Mateo, CA and in 2013 celebrated its eighth annual show with some 900 makers and 120,000 people in attendance.
 World Maker Faire New York, the other flagship event, has grown in four years to 600+ makers and 75,000 attendees.
 Detroit, Kansas City, Atlanta, Milwaukee, Orlando, Pittsburgh, San Diego, Silver Spring, Ottawa, Lisbon, Paris, Rome, Berlin, Newcastle, Hannover, Oslo, Trondheim, Seoul, Singapore, Taipei, Tokyo, and Shenzhen are the home of “featured” 2014 Maker Faires (200+ makers), and almost 100 community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world — including right here in Eugene.

 About Make: Magazine: